Fresh Cranberry relish; the brightly colored, super simple, 4-ingredient, sweet-tart, tummy soothing classic holiday side dish!

 But toast them ahead of time and have them all chopped and ready to add in, you can even put them in a baggie and place on top of the relish in your fridge, so you won’t forget to add them at serving.

-Toss them in the pan and shake around for a couple of minutes, tossing the pan every 30 seconds or so, so one side doesn’t get too toasted.
+Toss them in the pan, shake around for a couple of minutes, tossing the pan every 30 seconds or so, so one side doesn’t get too toasted.

-Scoop finished relish into a pretty glass serving bowl, it’s such a beautiful red color you won’t want to hid this dish but instead put it on full display.
+Scoop the fresh cranberry relish into a pretty glass serving bowl, it’s such a beautiful red color you won’t want to hid this dish but instead put it on full display.
 Encourage your guests to take a little spoonful, a little goes a long way!